The Long Island Seed Project

 HEIRLOOM BLEND- Sweet Sorghum Blend

-An assortment of sorghums which produce delicate, tall grassy stalks similar to sweet corn.
+An assortment of sorghums which produce tall grassy stalks similar to sweet corn.
+Start the seed in small blocks in a protected area to transplant when an inch or so high for a better stand in the field.
 Use as a background and in the fall there will be seed heads in colors in shades of cream, rusty reds, tan and black that will last into late fall.
 Very nice for fall decoration and bird feed on the stalk.
-Late in the season (100 days), the sugary juices accumulate in the stems.
-A pleasant snack to chew on or crush to produce molasses or syrup.
+Late in the season (100 days), the sugary juices accumulate in the stems like sugar cane around mid October.
+A pleasant snack to chew on or crush to produce syrup.
 Folks around here are always surprised to try chewing on the stalks.
-We cut some really sweet stems up to sell as tea stirrers at the farmstand which created quite a bit of interest during pumpkin season.
 Our blend has been selected for high sugar stalks as well as decorative seed-heads.
 Many varieties of historic importance.
-(30 seeds)
+(60 seeds)

 Family: Cucurbitaceae (The Melon and Squash Family)